How Healthcare Costs Work in Australia

 Where unexpected healthcare costs usually come from

-Most unexpected healthcare costs in Australia don’t come from the obvious places.
-They come from three quieter ones: gap fees on specialist visits that turn out to be higher than the GP visits the patient was used to, prescriptions for medicines that aren’t on the PBS, and ambulance bills (which are state-level and not covered by Medicare).
-All three are technically published — the rules exist on .gov.au sites — but they aren’t the costs people generally expect.
+The bills that catch people out rarely come from the obvious places.
+They come from three quieter ones: specialist gap fees that turn out far higher than the GP visits you were used to, prescriptions for medicines that simply aren’t on the PBS, and ambulance bills – which are state-level and not covered by Medicare at all.
+Every one of these is published somewhere; the rules sit on .gov.au sites.
+They’re just not the costs most people see coming.

 This article is for general informational purposes only and does not constitute medical, financial, or legal advice.
 Always refer to current Services Australia and Department of Health guidance, or speak to a registered health professional, for your specific situation.
 See our full disclaimer and editorial policy.